javerinetan/Quiz-Website-using-database/README.md

 # What was in the project?
 - We scraped the homepage of an existing quiz website (quizizz.com) into our Index.php
-- Rest of the pages were coded from scratch.
+- The rest of the pages were coded from scratch.

 # Why did we choose this project?
 - Showcase CRUD Functions and use of PHP and database